typesense/typesense-website/docs-site/content/0.21.0/api/collections.md

 Faceting is not enabled for a wildcard field, i.e., `{"name": ".*" , ...}` since that can consume a lot of memory, especially for large text fields.
 However, you can still explicitly define specific fields to facet by setting `facet: true` for them.
 For e.g. `{"name": ".*_facet", "facet": true" }`.

+A `geopoint` field also requires an explicit type definition as the geo field value is represented as a 2-element float field and Typesense cannot differentiate between a lat/long definition and an actual float array.
 :::

 You can still define the schema for certain fields explicitly: